 Humanscale is committed to the highest standards of business ethics and good corporate citizenship.
-In order to continue to succeed in delivering the best possible service, we expect all of our suppliers to exercise the highest ethical judgment and comply with the letter and spirit of all applicable laws.
+In order to continue to succeed in delivering the best possible service, we expect all of our suppliers to exercise the highest ethical judgment, maintain fair operating practices, and comply with the letter and spirit of all applicable laws.

 All business dealings will be transparently performed and accurately reflected on Supplier’s business books and records.
 Monitoring and enforcement procedures will be implemented by Supplier to ensure conformance with anti-corruption laws.